 4. Have a goodbye ceremony with some family and friends to say farewell to the house.
-Take pictures of things or video of experiences in the home.
+Take pictures of things or videos of experiences in the home.
 Then start packing up

-5. Take pictures of how a room is set up, how things are on the dresser or in the bathroom.
-At the new place you can replicate the situation so they can adjust more quickly.
+5. Take pictures of how a room is set up, and how things are on the dresser or in the bathroom.
+At the new place, you can replicate the situation so they can adjust more quickly.

 6. Have sheets of packing paper and use them to simulate the furniture and assess what large items can be moved and where they will fit in the room.
 A visual representation can make decisions easier.